microsoft/Accera/README.md

 #### Next Steps

-The [Manual](https://microsoft.github.io/Accera/Manual/00%20Introduction/) is a good place to start for an introduction to the Accera Python programming model.
+The [Manual](https://microsoft.github.io/Accera/Manual/00%20Introduction/) is the best introductory resource for the Accera Python programming model.

-In particular, the [schedule transformations](https://microsoft.github.io/Accera/Manual/03%20Schedules/#schedule-transformations) describe how you can experiment with different loop transformations with just a few lines of Python.
+In particular, the [schedule transformations](https://microsoft.github.io/Accera/Manual/03%20Schedules/#schedule-transformations) describe how you can experiment with different loop transformations with just a few lines of Python code.

-Finally, the `.hat` format is just a C header file containing metadata.
+Finally, the `.hat` format is just a C header file containing the metadata.
 Learn more about the [HAT format](https://github.com/microsoft/hat) and [benchmarking](https://github.com/microsoft/hat/tree/main/tools).

 ## How it works

-In a nutshell, Accera takes the Python code that defines the loop schedule and algorithm and converts it into [MLIR](https://mlir.llvm.org/) intermediate representation (IR).
+In a nutshell, Accera takes the Python code that defines the loop schedule and algorithm while converting it into [MLIR](https://mlir.llvm.org/) intermediate representation (IR).
 Accera's compiler then takes this IR through a series of MLIR pipelines to perform transformations.
 The result is a binary library with a C header file.
-The library implements the algorithms that are defined in Python, and is compatible with the target.
+The library implements the algorithms that are defined in Python and it is compatible with the target.

 To peek into the stages of IR transformation that Accera does, try replacing `format=acc.Package.Format.HAT_DYNAMIC` with `format=acc.Package.Format.MLIR_DYNAMIC` in `quickstart.py`, re-run the script, and search the `_tmp` subfolder for the intermediate `*.mlir` files.
 We plan to document these IR constructs in the future.

 ## Documentation

-Get to know Accera's concepts and Python constructs in the [Documentation](https://microsoft.github.io/Accera/) page.
+Get familiar with Accera's concepts and Python constructs in the [Documentation](https://microsoft.github.io/Accera/) page.

 ## Tutorials

-More step-by-step examples are available on the [Tutorials](https://microsoft.github.io/Accera/Tutorials) page.
-We're working on more examples and tutorials soon.
+Step-by-step examples are available on the [Tutorials](https://microsoft.github.io/Accera/Tutorials) page.
+We're working on adding more complementary examples and tutorials.

 ## Contributions

-Accera is a research platform-in-progress.
-We would love your contributions, feedback, questions, and feature requests!
+AAccera is a research platform-in-progress that can certainly benefit from your contributions.
+We would love your feedback, recommendations, and feature requests.
+Not to mention that we are excited to answer your questions.
+Let’s collaborate!
 Please file a  [Github issue](https://github.com/microsoft/Accera/issues/new) or send us a pull request.
 Please review the [Microsoft Code of Conduct](https://opensource.microsoft.com/codeofconduct/) to learn more.

 ## Credits

 Accera is built using several open source libraries, including: [LLVM](https://llvm.org/), [pybind11](https://pybind11.readthedocs.io/en/stable/), [toml++](https://marzer.github.io/tomlplusplus/), [tomlkit](https://github.com/sdispater/tomlkit), [vcpkg](https://vcpkg.io/en/index.html), [pyyaml](https://pyyaml.org/), and [HAT](https://github.com/microsoft/hat).
-For testing, we also use [numpy](https://github.com/numpy/numpy) and [catch2](https://github.com/catchorg/Catch2).
+For testing, we used [numpy](https://github.com/numpy/numpy) and [catch2](https://github.com/catchorg/Catch2).

 ## License